zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 533.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development, right here in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 To help support these free audio podcasts you ca n also make a small donation on our website, if you would like to support  us that way.

 This episode is called “Making Funeral and Burial Arrang ements.”
 Reiko and Lucas are having a conversation about what will happen wh en they die – what they want done with their body after they die.
 So, we ’ll have vocabulary related to death.
 On that happy note, let’s get started!